krakenrf/heimdall_daq_fw/README.md

 Make your changes, then Ctrl+X, Y to save and exit nano.

-(ALL) Now build Heimdall
+[ALL] Now build Heimdall

 ```
 make
 ```

 ## Intel Optimizations:
-If you are running a machine with an Intel CPU, you can install the highly optimized Intel MKL BLAS and Intel SVML libraries for a significant speed boost.
+If you are running a machine with an Intel x86_64 CPU, you can install the highly optimized Intel MKL BLAS and Intel SVML libraries for a significant speed boost.
+Installing on AMD CPUs can also help.

 ```
 conda activate kraken